 Not too old to change your health

-No matter your age, you can make changes so you have a healthier future.
+No matter your age, you can make lifestyle changes to have a healthier future.

 Changing a lifelong habit is hard; some say even impossible.
 But your hard work pays off when you replace an old habit with a new one that reduces your risk of illness, such as heart disease.
-Changes like eating nutritious food more often, being physically active, maintaining a healthy weight, drinking alcohol in moderation and not smoking improve your chances for a healthy future.
+Changes like eating nutritious food more often, being physically active, maintaining a healthy weight, moderating alcohol consumption and avoiding smoking can all improve your chances for a healthy future.

 It’s never too late to get healthy.
 In a study published by the American Heart Association, researchers saw improved heart health of adults, even older adults, who added healthy behaviors to their lives.